Introduction

 app.use(bodyParser.json());

-To read the request body, we simply call req.body which returns a json formatted request payload transformed thanks to the bodyParser middleware.
-In the next step, we create an Input object which now contains the document to be inserted into the table along with the table name.
+For reading the request body, we just use req.body, which provides the JSON-formatted request payload, processed by the bodyParser middleware.
+Moving forward, we construct an Input object that now holds the document to be added to the table, along with the table’s name.

-Since DynamoDB doesn’t have incremental PrimaryKeys auto generated and every document requires a unique PrimaryKey (also known as HashKey), we make use of another module which generates a unique identifier (uuid) for each invocation.
+DynamoDB doesn’t generate incremental PrimaryKeys automatically and each document needs a unique PrimaryKey (also known as HashKey).
+Hence we employ an additional module that generates a unique identifier (UUID) for every operation.

 const { v4: uuidv4 } = require('uuid');